UpCloudLtd/terraform-provider-upcloud/docs/resources/network.md

 page_title: "upcloud_network Resource - terraform-provider-upcloud"
 subcategory: Network
 description: |-
-  This resource represents an SDN private network that cloud servers from the same zone can be attached to.
+  This resource represents an SDN private network that cloud servers and other resources from the same zone can be attached to.
 ---

 # upcloud_network (Resource)

-This resource represents an SDN private network that cloud servers from the same zone can be attached to.
+This resource represents an SDN private network that cloud servers and other resources from the same zone can be attached to.

 ## Example Usage